fusionpbx/fusionpbx-docs/source/accounts/gateways.rst

 Basic Settings
 ^^^^^^^^^^^^^^

-* **Gateway:**  A name used for the Gateway.
-The domain name of th VoIP provider is commonly used for the name.
+* **Gateway:**  The name of the Gateway.
+The company name or domain name of th VoIP provider is commonly used for the name.
 * **Username:** This is the username for SIP registration provided by the carrier.
 * **Password:** This is the password for SIP registrations it is provided by the carrier.
 * **From User:** Optional: Set a specific SIP From User